Powens Documentation

 We support three alternative mechanisms to secure webhooks sent to your servers:

-The default mechanism for webhooks authentication is perfomed by adding the user token in every callback request in the authorization
+The default mechanism for webhooks authentication is perfomed by adding the user token in every callback request in the Authorization header:

 When receiving a webhook, you can check that the provided token matches the record you have for the user, and reject the call otherwise.